kjperillo/eng-tech-test/readme.md

 For the AWS code there are three modules, aws/lambda, aws/s3 and aws/vpc.
 For the Azure code, there are two modules, azure/function and azure/vnet.

+I used clockify (free online time tracker) to record my work.
+See detailed report pdf in this directory.
+I put about 6.5 hours into, but it seems like of that was in documenting, refactoring, making the code prettier, etc.

 Note, AWS code is fully functional and tested.
 On the Azure side, everything gets created fine, but there is an issue with the Blob upload trigger not firing the python function.
 I would need to do some further research here and rework it a bit to get it 100% functional.
 However, I don't want to hold up the review process and hopefully there is enough here to inspire confidence.